tonyfosterdev/skyspecs/README.md

 ### File Structure

 All source files are under `/src`.
-Server side files are under `/src/server`.
+Server side files are under `/src/server` and client files under `/src/client`.

 With more time, I would restructure the application so that all client files are under `/src/client` and server files\
 under `/srv/server`.